sprhawk/cronopete/README.md

 ## BUILDING CRONOPETE

-To build Cronopete, you need to install CMAKE or Ninja, Vala-0.30 or later, and Gtk 3.10 or later.
+To build Cronopete, you need to install CMake or Meson/Ninja, Vala-0.30 or later, and Gtk 3.10 or later.

-Now, type
+For CMake building, type

     mkdir BUILD
     cd BUILD